INL/BlackLab/PLAN.md

 - [ ] Translate between BLS API version 1 to 2.
 - [ ] (optional) implement logic to decide per-corpus what backend we need to send the request to.
 I.e. if it's an old index, send it to the old BLS, otherwise send it to Solr.
 Also implement a merged "list corpora" view.

-## Integrate with Solr (standalone)

-- [ ] Refactor BlackLab Server to isolate executing the requests from gathering parameters and sending the response.
-Essentially, each operation would get a request class (containing all required parameters, checked, converted and ready for BlackLab to use) and results class (containing the requested hits window, docinfos, and an object for the running count).
-We can reuse these classes and the methods that perform the actual operations when we implement them in Solr.
-They can also form the basis for API v2 in BlackLab Server itself.
-- [ ] Study how Mtas integrates with Solr
-- [ ] Add a request handler that can perform a simple BlackLab request (e.g. group hits)
-- [ ] Add other operations to the request handler (find hits, docs, snippet, metadata, highlighted doc contents, etc.)
-- [ ] Enable indexing via Solr (custom or via standard import mechanisms?)
-- [ ] Make it possible to run the tests on the Solr version too
-- [ ] Create a Dockerfile for Solr+BlackLab

 ## Enable Solr distributed